hb-EXCEL-Logo

 In the settings you can decide whether 2 or 3 points are credited for a win.
 You can also choose whether the direct comparison is evaluated before the goal difference (UEFA mode) or whether the direct comparison is only carried out if there is a tie in points, goal difference and goals scored (FIFA mode).
 In this respect, these tournament schedules are not only suitable for football, but also for handball and other sports.

-Especially in UEFA mode, it can be interesting and informative to show the hidden tables with the tables of direct comparisons (table sheets 'DirComparison_A', 'DirComparison_B', etc.) in order to see why a team with the better goal difference is still in a worse place in the table.
+Especially in UEFA mode, it can be interesting and informative to show the hidden worksheets with the tables of direct comparisons (worksheets 'DirComparison_A', 'DirComparison_B', etc.) in order to see why a team with the better goal difference is still in a worse place in the table.

 The tournament schedules are so flexible that the number of teams per group can also be different.
 So if a team cancels at short notice, you can definitely play with two groups of five and one group of four.
 Theoretically, for example, it wouldn't be a problem to play with a group of six, a group of five and a group of three.